jacoblapworth/akahu-sdk-swift/src/react/textinput.md

 		return (
 			<div>
 				<XUITextInput
-					labelText="An invalid input"
+					label="An invalid input"
 					validationMessage="Well it's not right"
 					isInvalid={true}
 					isFieldLayout
 				/>
 				<XUITextInput
-					labelText="Input with a hint"
+					label="Input with a hint"
 					placeholder="I always have a hint"
 					hintMessage="Just a good old hint"
 					isFieldLayout
 				/>
 				<XUITextInput
-					labelText="Input that may have a hint"
+					label="Input that may have a hint"
 					onFocus={this.onFocus}
 					onBlur={this.onBlur}
 					placeholder="I have a hint when I'm focused"